 So, then – first things first.
 Whether you’ve come here with a need to refresh your memory or this article is your very first time hearing about Git vs GitHub – it would be beneficial to take it from the very top and briefly talk about programming and its relation to the Git system.

 First of all, why should you even get into programming?
 Why is it such a popular career path?
 Well, I’ve hinted at this in the introductory part of this Git vs GitHub comparison article, but one of the absolute main reasons has to be the programmer salary.
 For a very long time now, there’s a general, unspoken consensus that programmers make a great living doing what they do.
 Thanks to certain salary report-type of websites, we can now at least somewhat imagine what that salary could be.
-According to Glassdoor.com, a senior programmer (someone who has been in the industry for many years and knows all of the intricacies of programming) can make around $86,100 USD per year, or $7175 USD per month.
+According to Glassdoor.com, a senior programmer (someone who has been in the industry for many years and knows all of the intricacies of programming) can make around $86,100 per year or $7175 per month.
 That’s a great salary!

 Another reason why people want to learn programming (and, in turn, find out the difference between Git and GitHub ) is because of the job stability that this skill provides.
 The field of IT is constantly developing and reaching new heights with innovative advancements and ideas.
 One single look at the job market will reveal that there has never been a shortage of a need for programmers.
-As popular as this career choice might be, there will always be new companies looking for everyone from complete novices all the way to senior programmers.
+As popular as this career choice might be, there will always be new companies looking for everyone from complete novices to senior programmers.

 This is a really big deal, since, with time, it’s becoming more and more difficult to find a job that would offer an almost guaranteed stability, all the while having an amazing salary.

 These are some of the main reasons why people choose to learn programming.
-Surely, there are usually a lot more than make up the whole picture (i.e. most programmers start out in programming simply because they love the activity and want to make a career out of their hobby), and these are just the mostly-referenced ones.
+Surely, there are usually a lot more than make up the whole picture (i.e. most programmers start in programming simply because they love the activity and want to make a career out of their hobby), and these are just the mostly-referenced ones.

 Now, with all of that said, where does the discussion of “Git vs GitHub” come into play in all of this?
 If I had to give you a simple and straightforward answer without going into too much detail, I’d say that Git makes the programmer’s everyday life a lot easier.
 With that said, however, let’s not waste any more time and jump straight into the actual “Git vs GitHub” comparison.
 We’ll start things off by talking about what is Git and GitHub, and Git is the first one that we’ll analyze.